anthochedd/HyperEVMBuyBot/README.md

 # HYPE Swap Bot

-A trading bot that automatically buys tokens on the HyperEVM blockchain using minimal amounts of HYPE every 5 seconds (configurable).
+A trading bot that automatically buys tokens on the HyperEVM blockchain using micro-transactions of HYPE every 5 seconds (configurable).

 ## Description

-This bot automatically purchases tokens using tiny amounts of HYPE (0.00000001 HYPE by default) every 5 seconds (configurable) on the HyperEVM blockchain.
+This bot automatically purchases tokens using micro-transactions of HYPE (0.00000001 HYPE by default) every 5 seconds (configurable) on the HyperEVM blockchain.

 ## Features

 - Buys tokens automatically every 5 seconds (configurable)
-- Uses minimal HYPE amounts (configurable)
+- Uses micro-transactions of HYPE (configurable)
 - Works on HyperEVM blockchain
 - Easy to configure